oort-tech/OIPs/OIPS/oip-3.md

 #### Example
 Suppose the network distribution event occurs on January 1, 2024.
 Assume a staker has put $600$ CCN into the pool, and the APY of the pool is set to be 20%.
 The witness wants to take 10% commission from the pool earning.

-The total reward earned by a witness up to July 1, 2024, will be $23,000 in OORT.
+The total reward earned by a witness up to July 1, 2024, will be $23,000$ OORT.

 The reward for the staker will be transferred to the staker's wallet according the following table.